Chapter 1:

 "Well, it's only natural you don't believe me."

 After all, he was free to entertain the scenario all he wanted without any consequence.
-If worst came to worst, he could just ignore everything and carry on with his day as if nothing was wrong.
+Worst case scenario, he could ignore everything his reflection said and carry on with his day as if nothing was wrong.

 "Tell you what?
 I'll give you a chance to prove your story."